Luis Acevedo Andrade: Response

-Confess
+Confession

 Following Pinochet's defeat in the 1988 plebiscite, the 1991 Rettig Commission, a multipartisan effort from the Aylwin administration to discover the truth about the human-rights violations, listed a number of torture and detention centers (such as Colonia Dignidad, Víctor Jara Stadium)...etc. and found that at least 3,200 people were killed or disappeared by the regime.

 A later report, the Valech Report (published in November 2004), confirmed the figure of 3,200 deaths but dramatically reduced the alleged cases of disappearances.
 It tells of some 28,000 arrests in which the majority of those detained were incarcerated and in a great many cases tortured.

+Personal life

+Acevedo was married to Eglantina Alegría Osses, with whom he had five children.